davidohlander/Blixt-Zero-Homeassistant/README.md

 # Blixt-Zero-Homeassistant

 This is a documentation of the homeassistant setup for blixtzero.
 All sensors named zero1 can be duplicated to create an input for multiple blixt-zeros.
+Make sure to change the device that the phone notifications are being sent to.

 ## Files: